MaxRocamora/MayaShaderLibrary/README.md

 - Python Package root
 */msl*

-### TO DO
+### Roadmap 2024...

 - export arnold ai shader file (now is a .ma file only)
-- update shader:
-- when export a shader into category, if exists, add update options instead of overwrite
+- update shader from scene (look for the shader in the scene and update the library.)
-- show maps list connections
+- show texture maps used for given shader
 - copy maps to library repository / deploy maps into target folder
 - import into selected mesh, ask for replace shader if exists
-- generate library from selection: takes all shaders from selection and creates a new category
+- fill library from selection: takes all shaders from selection and fills current category
-- import custom image for shader thumbnail
+- import custom image for shader thumbnail (maybe drag and drop?)